ryandirezze/direzzerOSU.github.io/README.md

 ## Submission

 As always, we'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
 Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/OSU-CS290-Sp18/assignment-3-YourGitHubUsername/).
+A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/OSU-CS290-Sp18/assignment-4-YourGitHubUsername/).
 If your changes show up there, you can consider your files submitted.

 In addition to submitting your assignment via GitHub, you must submit the URL to your code blog entry (e.g. http://web.engr.oregonstate.edu/~YOUR_ONID_ID/cs290/blog.html) via Canvas by the due date specified above.

 ## Grading criteria

-This assignment will be graded based only your `index.js` file, and any changes you make to `index.html` or `style.css` will be disregarded.
+Only changes to `server.js` will be considered when grading this assignment.
+Changes to other files will be ignored, though you should add the contents of your `index.js` from Assignment 3 to `public/index.js` to get the full effect of the assignment (your `index.js` won't actually be graded).
+Note also that when grading, we will not run `npm install` to install third-party modules, so if you used third-party modules in your solution, it probably won't work, and you'll get a bad grade.

 The assignment is worth 100 points total:

-  * 10 points: clicking the red "create twit" button displays the modal and its backdrop
+  * 10 points: server listens on the port specified by the environment variable `PORT` or 3000 by default.

-  * 10 points: clicking either the modal's close button or the modal's cancel button hits the modal and backdrop

-  * 30 points: clicking the modal's accept button adds a new twit to the end of the page if the user has specified values for the required input fields

-  * 10 points: clicking the modal's accept button when a value is not specified by the user for any input field results in the user being alerted and the modal remaining open

-  * 10 points: whenever the modal is closed (either when a twit is created or not), any input values the user specified are cleared so they do not appear when the modal is opened the next time

-  * 30 points: when the user enters a search query and clicks the search button, only twits containing the search query text are displayed, with non-matching twits removed from the DOM

-In addition, you can earn up to 20 points for the extra credit:

-  * 15 points: when the user changes the search query and hits the search button, all matching twits are displayed, even ones that were removed from the DOM based on a previous search

-  * 5 points: search results update as the user types, as described above
+  * 40 points: server serves files from `public/` with status 200 when corresponding URL path is visited.

+  * 20 points: server serves `public/index.html` with status 200 when the root URL path (`/`) is visited.

+  * 20 points: server serves `public/404.html` with status 404 when a URL path not corresponding to any file in `public/` is visited.

+  * 10 points: server reads files in `public/` exactly once and caches them.